 - Use a pointy bracket character (>) to define the hierarchy of folders and sub-calendars in the sub-calendar’s name:

-Note that it is not necessary to define the intermediate nodes in the hierarchy (like node Receptionists in the above example).
-These nodes will be created automatically.
+Note that it is not necessary to define the intermediate nodes in the hierarchy (like the folder Receptionists in the above example).
+These nodes (or folders) will be created automatically.

 - Staff > Finance > Megan